Patsy Rodenburg: Desert Island Discs

-In March 2012 Rodenburg was Kirsty Young's guest on BBC Radio 4's Desert Island Discs.
-Her choices of music were: Mahler Symphony No.5; Sandy Denny - Who Knows Where the Time Goes?; Beethoven Symphony No. 7; Johann Sebastian Bach – Concerto in E Major for Violin; Daniel Evans – Finishing the Hat by Stephen Sondheim; Jean Sibelius - Violin Concerto; Kathleen Ferrier – The Keel Row; Johann Sebastian Bach - Prelude to Cello Suite No.1 in G. Her choice of book was an anthology of poetry and her luxury a supply of "builder's tea".
+In March 2012, Rodenburg was Kirsty Young's guest on BBC Radio 4's Desert Island Discs.
+Her choices of music were: Mahler's "Symphony No.5"; "Who Knows Where the Time Goes?" by Sandy Denny; Beethoven's "Symphony No. 7"; Johann Sebastian Bach's "Concerto in E Major for Violin"; Daniel Evans singing Sondheim's "Finishing the Hat"; Jean Sibelius's "Violin Concerto"; Kathleen Ferrier's "The Keel Row"; and Johann Sebastian Bach's "Prelude to Cello Suite No.1 in G".
+Her choice of book was an anthology of poetry and her luxury a supply of "builder's tea".

 Personal life

-Rodenburg was married to a teacher at the Royal Central school of Speech and Drama, but his alcoholism led to the breakdown of the relationship.
+Rodenburg was married to a teacher at the Royal Central School of Speech and Drama, but his alcoholism led to the breakdown of the relationship.
 She later lived until 2016 with ballet dancer and choreographer Antonia Franceschi and their son Michael Franceschi.